mvolkmann/blog/src/swift/xctest.md

         // Put setup code here.
 This method is called before
         // the invocation of each test method in the class.

-        // UI tests must launch the application that they test.
-        XCUIApplication().launch()

         // In UI tests it is usually best to
         // stop immediately when a failure occurs.
         // This defaults to true, so tests continue after a failure. continueAfterFailure = false

+        // UI tests must launch the application that they test.
+        Self.app.launch()

         // In UI tests it’s important to set the initial state, such as
         // interface orientation, that is required for before your tests run.